cwervo/old.cwervo.com/source/thoughts/2016/03/the-ux-of-reactions.md

 Unfortunately, unless - like me - you're looking at these in close detail, you barely even notice that the icons have been cropped at all.
-That is, they continue to look like full icons; more over, the danger become seeing this as a list of icons, with the third being attached to that number of engagements following the indicators (in our case, we originally see 4K interactions have been made), making it look like people are overwhelmingly, even homogeneously reacting with a "Love" or "Haha" when this isn't the case.
+That is, they continue to look like full icons; more over, the danger here becomes seeing this as a list of icons, with the third being attached to that number of engagements following the indicators (in our case, we originally see 4K interactions have been made), making it look like people are overwhelmingly, even homogeneously reacting with a "Love" reaction when this isn't the case.

 Even if this isn't the most present danger in interpretation, it'd be nice to guard against and since this has been on my mind I mocked up what a fix would